fabioscantamburlo/fabioscantamburlo/README.md

 Hello I am Fabio and I am a Data Professional with 3+ years of experience.
 ### 🔭 Work

-Currently, I'm working as a Machine Learning Engineer at 🧭 [Nielsen](https://www.nielsen.com/) in Lugano, Switzerland.
+Currently, I'm working as a Machine Learning Engineer at 🧭 [Nielsen](https://www.nielsen.com/) in Lugano office (Switzerland).
 My primary areas of focus include:

 - Applying ML and DS techniques to solve complex problems in the *Audience Measurement* industry from prototyping 👨‍🏫 the models to deploy them to production 🚀.
 - Applying Software Engineering (SWE) best practices to develop common tools and libraries 🛠️ adopted by the Nielsen's data science teams 🫂.